openvocab/loomio-api-proposal/README.md

 ---
 ###Central Hub

-The 'Central Hub' strategy puts the onus of connecting and writing translation layers on the other apps that want your data!
+The Central Hub strategy puts the onus of connecting and writing translation layers on the other apps that want your data!

-Clearly this is only viable if your app is a market leader and controls access to desirable data.
+Clearly this is only viable if your app is a market leader and hosts desirable data.
 Twitter, Facebook and other well-known apps have succesfully used this strategy to create a surrounding 'spoke and hub' network of apps.

 **Motivation:**
 Every app that connects and relies on the Hub's API has the incentive for the Hub to maintain a leading positon.
 These other apps may also do their own marketing and promote the Hub by proxy.
-For example, [Medium](http://medium.com/) users must have a Twitter account.
+For example, [Medium](http://medium.com/) requires users to have a Twitter account.
 Medium was founded by one of the Twitter cofounders who clearly has an incentive to promote Twitter and extend the 'Twittersphere'.

 **Costs:**
 This strategy costs much less than the point-to-point strategy.
 The central app only needs to maintain an easy-to-use API with good documentation.
 Connecting apps bear integration costs.